-25:1 Now when Festus was come into the province, after three days he ascended from Cæsarea to Jerusalem.a
+25:1 Now when Festus was come into the province, after three days he ascended from Cæsarea to Jerusalem.^a

 1a Literally, as Jerusalem was at a much higher elevation than was Caesarea, which was a coastal city.
-When you went to Jerusalem, you always went "up".
-Festus was the new proconsul and went up to Jerusalem to meet the local rulers and to acquaint himself with their needs and concerns.
+Festsu was the new procounsel and went up to Jerusalem to meet the local rulers and to acquaint himself with their needs and concerns.
 One of his responsibilities would be to resolve and legal disputes Felix had left him.

-25:2 Then the high priest and the chief of the Jews informed him against Paul, and besought him,ab
+25:2 Then the high priest and the chief of the Jews informed him against Paul, and besought him,^{a-b}